MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/includes/gpt-v-studio.md

 ## Prerequisites

 - An Azure subscription. <a href="https://azure.microsoft.com/free/ai-services" target="_blank">Create one for free</a>.
 - An Azure OpenAI Service resource.
-See [GPT-4 and GPT-4 Turbo Preview model availability](../concepts/models.md#gpt-4-and-gpt-4-turbo-model-availability) for available regions.
 For more information about resource creation, see the [resource deployment guide](/azure/ai-services/openai/how-to/create-resource).

 ## Go to Azure AI Foundry